fidelfunez/sisyphus-ii/README.md

 ## 👨🏻‍💻 About Me

 Hi, I'm **Fidel Fúnez**.
-I'm a backend developer and Bitcoin educator based in Tegucigalpa, Honduras 🇭🇳, and The Woodlands, Texas 🇺🇸, currently building my portfolio while helping others understand tech and financial freedom!
+I'm an independent full-stack developer and Bitcoin educator based in Tegucigalpa, Honduras 🇭🇳, and The Woodlands, Texas 🇺🇸, currently building my portfolio while helping others understand tech and financial freedom!

 ### Connect With Me
 - **LinkedIn**: https://linkedin.com/in/fidel-funez